 Child: “I just heard two rhyming words in that poem: star and car!
 And I know another one…jar!”

 In this step, the child is able to think about the strategy or skill in a more flexible way, even applying it in different situations independently at times.

-As you’re busy teaching your child, remember these four steps in releasing responsibility to her.
-It will help to reduce frustration on her part and on your part as well.
+As you’re busy teaching, always remember these four steps in releasing responsibility.
+It will help to reduce frustration for both of you!

 Want MORE Free Teaching Resources?

 Join thousands of other subscribers to get hands-on activities and printables delivered right to your inbox!